TheNormalGuy/Computational-Musicology/README.md

 ![Plot](Rplot03.png)

-Here, we observe that liveness is negatively correlated with acousticness
+Here, we observe that liveness is negatively correlated with acousticness.